OpalSec/blog/_posts/2022-06-01-bumblebee_img.md

 ![vt](https://opalsec.github.io/assets/images/bumblebee_img_666/vt.png)

-To get more detail on what the dll is capable of, we can run Mandiant's awesome tool Capa to do some automated analysis:
+To get more detail on what the dll is capable of, we can run Mandiant's awesome tool [Capa](https://github.com/mandiant/capa/releases) to do some automated analysis:

 ![capa](https://opalsec.github.io/assets/images/bumblebee_img_666/capa.png)

+Capa runs hundreds of inbuilt rules (or you can specify your own) to identify potentially malicious behaviours for a given executable, and that's exactly what it's done here.

 We can see a few of the API calls flagged by PEStudio have also been called out here - namely file manipulation and process termination capabilities.

 On top of that, it also flags that the malware is capable of deploying some anti-behavioural analysis measures, namely aimed at VirtualBox - but how?

-## Automated Sandbox results & validating assumptions:
+## Automated Sandbox results & validating assumptions

 As good as manual analysis is, automated sandboxes have evolved a lot over the past few years and these days are capable of turning up critical information at-a-glance.

-Triage is one of my favourites, as it runs each sample through a Windows 7 and Windows 10 VM, extracting key information like process tree, C2 details, and more.
+[Triage](https://tria.ge/220527-sxh5taffdp/behavioral6) is one of my favourites, as it runs each sample through a Windows 7 and Windows 10 VM, extracting key information like process tree, C2 details, and more.

 ![triage](https://opalsec.github.io/assets/images/bumblebee_img_666/triage.png)